at the start of the French and Indian War, Gov. Dinwiddie called the General Assembly into session

 Under the state constitution, the General Assembly can override any veto by a vote of two-thirds of the members present in the House of Delegates and two-thirds of the members present in the State Senate.
 However, between 1902-1980 governors could veto bills passed at the end of the session with confidence that the veto would stick.
 The General Assembly would not reconvene for another year and have a chance to override the veto, unless two-thirds of the members in each house called for a special session.

-Constitutional amendments passed in 1980 and 1994 have created today's automatic Reconvened Session (typically called the "veto session") of the legislature.
-Reconvening the General Assembly on the sixth Wednesday after adjournment gives it an opportunity to override the governor's vetoes of legislation passed in the last session, and to approve, modify, or reject amendments proposed by the governor.8
+Constitutional amendments passed in 1980 and 1994 have created today's automatic Reconvened Session (often called the "veto session") of the legislature.
+Reconvening the General Assembly on the sixth Wednesday after adjournment gives it an opportunity to override the governor's vetoes of legislation passed in the last session, and to approve, modify, or reject amendments proposed by the governor.
+There are typically more amendments by the governor to address than vetoes in the reconvene session.8

 The governor's amendments can be rejected by the General Assembly.
 If it does not concur, the legislation with rejected amendments is returned to the governor for action.
 If the governor vetoes the bill, then it does not become law.
 If the governor takes no action on the bills with rejected amendments, then the original legislation becomes law after 30 days.